raviatobjectz/laiotmeetup/README.md

      c.) node iot_simulator.js

   6.)
 Now you should start seeing the data come through the AWS resources S3, SNS, SQS, DYNAMODB AND LAMBDA

+## Optional Angular Portion

+  1.)
+CognitoID

+    a.)
+Login to AWS Cognito
+    b.)
+Create a new ID Pool under federated IdentityPool c.)
+Grant the necessary AWS IOT access to the ID Pool d.)
+Copy the generated CognitoID

+  2.)
+Setup angular app

+    a.) cd lameetup/angular
+    b.)
+Open the app.js and update the <youridpool> from CognitoID c.)
+Open the app.js and update the <youriotendpoint> from AWS Thing Endpoint

+  3.)
+Run

+      a.) cd lameetup/angular
+      b.) gulp
+      c.)
+Open a browser and point it to the Gulp url.